CHANNEL SWIM INFORMATION SHEET

 This is the order in which the swimmers are "OFFERED A CHANCE TO SWIM".

 The Swimmers abilities and wishes are all different and Channel swimming is very dependant on the weather so if the pilot thinks the conditions are good enough for a Channel swim to go ahead first swimmer in line is offered the chance to swim.
-If they decide not to swim and say “No” the swim place will be offer to the next in line - and so on until someone accepts the offer or everyone has turned it down.
+If they decide not to swim

 On the next good swim day the system starts again with the 1st in line being offered the swim and then to the remaining swimmers in their priority.

 This system means that the number 1 person can choose the day they want to swim on but if they decline to swim other swimmers get the option offered to them on that tide.
-Once a swimmer has been offered an option to swim the pilots contract will be considered to have been honoured.

 PILOTS CONTACTS

-certificated as required by law.
-They are registered with the British and French Coastguard's annually by the CS&PF and CS&PS.
+All the CS&PF skippers/pilots are commercially certificated and qualified as required by the MCA to captain their vessels and pilot swim attempts.
+All the pilot vessels are commercially certificated as required by law.
+They are registered with the British and French Coastguard's annually and with both the CS&PF and CS&PS.

 A Guide to the successful booking procedure

-6. The pilot will inform the office once you have completed and returned your pilots paperwork.
-You need to tell the office you have completed the pilots paperwork and supply your contract details.
-This can be by e-mail to office@csps.co.uk
+You also need to tell the office you have completed the pilots paperwork and supply your contract details.

-Make sure you are definitely prepared to commit yourself to booking the place before finalising it.
-Please note the pilots booking fees and deposits
+Make sure you are definitely prepared to commit yourself to booking the swim place before finalising it.
+Please note the pilots booking fees and deposits are non returnable and payment is required to confirm the swim place reservation.

-Applications and bookings made after the deadlines can be processed by the office but only by arrangement and they can not guarantee they
+Applications and bookings made after the deadlines can be processed by the office but only by prior arrangement and they can not guarantee they will be completed in time for the swim if it is at short notice.

 Talk to the office before committing to a booking with the pilot if you are making a late reservation.

-Please read the swim rules - pilots escort contracts - and the forms fully and understand them before completing and signing them.
-They are legally binding and explain what you are committing to.
-If you need conformation ask for it and confirm any decisions in writing.
+Please read the CS&PF or CS&PS swim rules - pilots escort contracts - and the registration forms fully and understand them before completing and signing them.
+They are legally binding agreement and explain what you are committing yourself or your team to.

 Please keep a copy of all your paperwork.